Jitensid/django-webpack-dev-server/README.rst

 5. Configure urls.py of the project to point it to the newly created django app.

+6. Run ``python manage.py runserver`` to start the django's development Server.

-6. Start the django development server and cd into the new app and run npm start
+7. cd into the newly created django app and run ``npm start``

 License
 -------